-Wildlife photographers need to be trained in how to approach animals as this is not an easy task.
+Wildlife photographers need to be trained in approaching animals, as this is not an easy task.

-Successful wildlife photographers are those who know their equipment well for example which specialist equipment to use, using macro lenses to capture small species like insects, utilizing long focal lengths to capture bird s flight and using underwater cameras to capture marine life.
+Successful wildlife photographers are those who know their equipment well, for example, which specialist equipment to use, using macro lenses to capture small species like insects, utilizing long focal lengths to catch birds’ flight, and using underwater cameras to capture marine life.

 So it is a combination of both wildlife knowledge and photography skills that mold a great wildlife photographer.

-From advice on macro photography to crucial tips regarding capturing flying birds, this articles covers everything!
+From advice on macro photography to crucial tips regarding capturing flying birds, this article covers everything!

 Get familiar with the gear

 This might sound cliché, but you shouldn’t ignore it.
-It truly works.
-If you want to be successful in any kind of photography, the right equipment matters a lot.
+It truly works if you want to be successful in any photography.
+The right equipment matters a lot.

-Many people think choosing the gear is the easiest part but they are wrong.
-It is the most crucial step so you need to ensure that you choose the tools that match your journey.
-Wildlife photography requires special equipment and you need to familiarize with them if you want to reap benefits.
+Many people think choosing the gear is the most natural part, but they are wrong.
+It is the most crucial step, so you need to ensure that you select the tools that match your journey.
+Wildlife photography requires special equipment, and you need to familiarize yourself with them if you want to reap benefits.

-You need a camera that can capture the thrilling moments that only lasts for 5 and 20 seconds.
-So if you chose an expensive yet slow camera then you are going to miss the perfect shot and these changes don’t come easy in wildlife.
+It would be best if you had a camera that can capture thrilling moments that only last for 5 and 20 seconds.
+So if you chose an expensive yet slow camera, you would miss the perfect shot, and these changes don’t come easy in wildlife.

-If you lack expertise and familiarity you will lag behind and will surely miss or blow perfect shots.
-You need to have a thorough knowledge of the minimum shutter speed of your camera at which a sharp image can be obtained.
+If you lack expertise and familiarity, you will lag and will surely miss or blow perfect shots.
+You need to have a thorough knowledge of your camera’s minimum shutter speed at which a sharp image can be obtained.

 Familiarize with your subject

-Obviously, the animals are not easy to become friends with and it won’t happen overnight.
-You won’t be able to predict for every species but at least you can identify patterns ingrained in every type and use them to realize what will happen next.
+The animals are not easy to become friends with, and it won’t happen overnight.
+You won’t predict for every species, but at least you can identify patterns ingrained in every type and use them to realize what will happen next.

 It’s a watching and waiting game.
-So basically this ties in with patience as animals require patience to get familiar.
-A tripod would be very useful…
+So basically, this ties in with patience as animals require patience to get familiar.
+A tripod would be handy.

-Every profession has some rules and so does photography.
-No matter what the genre there comes a manual of guidelines to follow.
-These are unwritten yet known to all and have become the foundation of excellent photography – regardless type, nature, or time.
+Every profession has some rules, and so does photography.
+No matter what the genre, there comes a manual of guidelines to follow.
+These are unwritten yet known to all and have become the foundation of excellent photography – regardless of type, nature, or time.

 So wildlife photography comes with its own set of rules that are certain to be applied for success.
 Their application makes Wildlife Photography.

-Easier to understand for example what is the right exposure, when to make use of the histogram, and how to properly compose etc. So these guidelines have been ingrained in the world of wildlife photography and have become a vital aspect of it.
+Easier to understand, for example, the right exposure, when to use the histogram, and how to properly compose, etc. These guidelines have been ingrained in wildlife photography and have become a vital aspect of it.

-Thus, you need to memorize them and follow them in subconsciously to gain the ability to capture that brief yet spectacular moments properly.
+Thus, you need to memorize them and follow them subconsciously to gain the ability to capture that brief yet spectacular moment accurately.

-As now, you know the rules well you can break them where you know they don’t work.
-Push the boundaries where you can as extraordinary thing don’t happen within the boundaries.
-If you don’t want your results to be turn out as stock-standard images and common to the eye than you have to put in some extra effort and go beyond limits.
+As of now, you know the rules well.
+You can cut them where you know they don’t work.
+Push the boundaries where you can, as extraordinary things don’t happen within the boundaries.
+If you don’t want your results to be turned out as stock-standard images and typical to the eye, you have to put in some extra effort and go beyond limits.

-If you want something different from every other photographer than you have to be willing to break some rules and make some new ones like having eye contact with an animal or pursuing a wild lion.
-Sometimes a little risk is what add colors to your image and take it to a whole new level.
+If you want something different from every other photographer, you have to be willing to break some rules and make some new ones, like having eye contact with an animal or pursuing a wild lion.
+Sometimes a little risk adds colors to your image and takes it to a whole new level.

 Make the light work

-As photography requires light tuning, you need to know how to take the best advantage of the sun in wild.
-You will often find lightning not ideal, or find good light but in the wrong direction, but try making the most of it by moving around and finding a perfect spot.
+As photography requires light tuning, you need to know how to take the sun’s best advantage in the wild.
+You will often find lightning not ideal or find good light but in the wrong direction, but try making the most of it by moving around and finding a perfect spot.

-Capturing images in less than ideal positions is complicated but remember if you have the right gear you can pull it off.
+Capturing images in less than ideal positions is complicated, but remember that you can pull it off if you have the right gear.

 Shooting wider and shooting closer

-The issue with wildlife photographers is their obsession to get too close to animals; thus isolating them from their habitat thus cropping their environment.
-This results in an image which looks artificial and looks like it is taken from a controlled location with a captive subject.
+The issue with wildlife photographers is their obsession with getting too close to animals, thus isolating them from their habitat, thus cropping their environment.
+This results in an artificial image and looks like it is taken from a controlled location with a captive subject.

-To get a real image, challenge yourself and shoot with wider angles and provide the viewer a better image covering the aspects of wild that you are experiencing.
+To get a real picture, challenge yourself and shoot with wider angles and provide the viewer with a better image covering the aspects of the wild you are experiencing.
 Let the living in the wild be exposed.

-The opposite side of shooting wider is obviously shooting closer which means really close, as in face to face.
+The opposite side of shooting wider is shooting closer, which means close, face-to-face.

-This can be done by charging position and by tuning effective focal length via a longer lens.
-This helps to create distinct and interesting close-ups of the animals which are breathtaking and contain lots of details.
+This can be done by charging position and by tuning a sufficient focal length via a longer lens.
+This helps create distinct and exciting close-ups of the animals, which are breathtaking and contain lots of details.

-More usually makes it crowd but if you know how to pull it off it gives you more opportunity.
-Yes in wildlife shooting detail matters, so one species is good enough company, especially if there are limited food and shelter.
+More usually makes it crowd, but it gives you more opportunity if you know how to pull it off.
+Yes – in wildlife shooting, detail matters, so one species is suitable enough, especially if there are limited food and shelter.

-But if you are in a good position with a spectacular view of the lot then why not stay a while and do both!
-First, go for a solitary image of your best pick and then throw a group photo in the mix and get a mind-blowing image of interaction.
+But if you are in a good position with a spectacular view, why not stay a while and do both!
+First, go for a single image of your best pick and then throw a group photo in the mix and get a mind-blowing picture of interaction.

-How you portray all that matters is how you portray your subject.
-It is your perspective that the viewer looks at so bring the viewer an image which looks at them right in the eye and confronts them.
+How you portray all that matters is how you describe your subject.
+It is your perspective that the viewer looks at, so bring the viewer an image that looks at them right in the eye and confronts them.

-Try going eye level if possible which can’t happen for a giraffe but you get the idea.
-Remember to keep the situation in mind before deciding on your perspective as the environment can restrict it.
-For example, in South Africa, you cannot go into the field and have to shoot from a distance which limits you to a certain perspective.
+If possible, try going eye level, which can’t happen for a giraffe, but you get the idea.
+Remember to keep the situation in mind before deciding on your perspective, as the environment can restrict it.
+For example, in South Africa, you cannot go into the field and shoot from a distance, limiting you to a certain perspective.